Bluecoats Drum and Bugle Corps: Traditions

 2014 Drum Major Willie Veenstra turns to the crowd during the corps' encore performance.

 Blooooo...

 At the Bluecoats first appearance at DCI Finals in 1987, their over-the-top arrangement of the "Autumn Leaves" brought forth the spontaneous long shouts from the audience of "Bloooo..."– a crowd reaction that began with one former member during the 1985 and 1986 seasons and amplified by Drum Corps Midwest announcer Joe Bruno and grew throughout the 1987 season.
-This has since come to be the audience's traditional greeting as the corps enters the field and response as they finish their show, which has become one of the most recognizable acts of audience participation in the drum corps activity.
+This has since come to be the audience's traditional greeting as the corps enters the field and response as they finish their show.
+Drum Corps International ranked the cheer #4 on their list of the most recognizable acts of audience participation in the drum corps activity.

 Corps song

 The Bluecoats' corps song is, "Autumn Leaves", which became the corps' song after the 1987 season, in honor of the corps making its first Finals appearance.
 The song has remained a part of the corps' repertoire since 1987, and it reappeared in their 1988 and 1998 shows.